Vargasavour Recipes

 • Season the pork cheeks with salt and pepper.

-• Sear the seasoned pork cheeks until browned on all sides, about 3-4 minutes per side and season with salt and pepper.
+• Heat the extra virgin olive oil in a large pot over medium-high heat.
+Sear the seasoned pork cheeks until browned on all sides, about 3-4 minutes per side.
 Remove from the pot and set aside.

-• Chop the onion, add to the pot, season with salt and sauté until softened, about 5 minutes.
+• Add chopped onions to the pot, season with salt, and sauté until softened, about 5 minutes.
+Add sliced garlics to the pot, and cook for 1-2 minutes until fragrant.

 • Return the seared pork cheeks to the pot.

-• Add the cinnamon stick, bay leaves, and a few sprigs of thyme, stirring until well combined.
+• Add the cinnamon stick, bay leaves, and a few sprigs of thyme.
+Stir to combine and pour in enough water to almost cover the pork cheeks.

-• Blend the sauce until smooth with a hand blender.
+• Remove the pork cheeks from the pot and set aside.
+Blend the sauce until smooth with a hand blender.

 Notes